dmagic1304/clocker/README-log.md

 * initialized react project
 * reaserching react functionalities with firebase
 * still reading firebase instructions, the project will definitely use NoSql
+* reading on CRUD functionality with nosql and react